LGBT Awareness For Law Enforcement

 The LGBT Awareness For Law Enforcement course is available in a variety of formats including both face-to-face and completely online.
-Our face-t0-face class can is available in a 2-hour and 4-hour version and can include a panel activity with LGBTQ+ law enforcement officers.
+Our face-t0-face class can is available in a 2, 4, or 6-hour version and can include a panel activity with LGBTQ+ law enforcement officers.
 This training is ideal for in-service personnel and new recruits.

-This interactive course includes five modules that are designed to address the following learning outcomes:
+The face-t0-face and online classes are interactive and includes five modules that are designed to address the following learning outcomes:

 - The student will explain the difference between sexual orientation and gender identity and how these two aspects of identity relate to each other and to race, culture and religion.